Average Interest Rate By Debt Type: Auto, Credit Card, Mortgage

 2) Average interest rate for automobile debt.

 Borrowing money to buy a depreciating asset is a really bad move.
-Some people justify their auto debt by saying it's so low at 1.9% or whatever.
-But 1.9% is still too much when you're losing money on a vehicle every month.
+Some people justify their auto debt by saying it's so low if it's a single digit % or whatever.
+But any percent is still too much when you're losing money on a vehicle every month.

 If you are able to spend 1/5 – 1/10th of your gross income on a car, then you shouldn't have to go into automobile debt.
 If you buy a car that's 1/5 – 1/10th your gross income and can get a 0% loan so you can invest the difference, then fine.
 Otherwise, just say no to automobile debt.